-But when 'there were first indications that Egypt might move into the direction of marketing restrictions' in the first half of 1980, it was agreed in the Middle East Working Group that the industry would 'carefully monitor developments in Egypt.'
-PM's JM Hartogh tells RW Murray that 'we established contacts through the Eastern Tobacco Company, with an Egyptian MP, vice-chairman of the Committee of Industrial Development of the Egyptian parliament.'
+But when "there were first indications that Egypt might move into the direction of marketing restrictions" in the first half of 1980, it was agreed in the Middle East Working Group8 that the industry would "carefully monitor developments in Egypt."
+Philip Morris' JM Hartogh tells RW Murray that "we established contacts through the Eastern Tobacco Company, with an Egyptian Member of Parliament".
+9

 This Member of Parliament (MP) assured them that no draft law related to industry or trade could pass parliament without the advice of his committee.
-Hassan Soleib, the MP in question, had requested a 'scientific paper' on the smoking and health issue for use in his 'capacity as a member of the People's Assembly' to be able to argue in favour of the tobacco industry.
-In a letter from Rothman's GW Moore to Hassan Soleib, dated 6 October 1980, Moore attached the requested scientific paper which, he warned 'reflects my views and not those of my company, nor of the Industry as a whole - as tobacco manufacturers we do not express opinions on smoking and health controversy . . .
-I would ask you not to disclose my or my Company's name, as the source of this paper.'
+The MP in question had requested a "scientific paper" on the smoking and health issue for use in his "capacity as a member of the People's Assembly" to be able to argue in favour of the tobacco industry.
+In a letter from Rothman's GW Moore to the MP, dated 6 October 1980, Moore attached the requested scientific paper which, he warned "reflects my views and not those of my company, nor of the Industry as a whole-as tobacco manufacturers we do not express opinions on smoking and health controversy ...
+I would ask you not to disclose my or my Company's name, as the source of this paper".

 Moore's letter reflects the measures taken by the industry at that time to deal with the upcoming marketing restrictions.
-Says Moore: 'Mr. Scott and I have been meeting with the other international manufacturers who market cigarettes in Egypt and have now agreed a common "Industry view" on the approach we would like to see taken on the proposed restrictions on the marketing of cigarettes.'
-They are prepared to go as far as to travel to Cairo to meet with Soleib: 'We feel that it would be best if we were to meet with you again to go through this document and if you are agreeable, would welcome an invitation to visit you in Cairo.'
+Says Moore: "Mr Scott and I have been meeting with the other international manufacturers who market cigarettes in Egypt and have now agreed a common "Industry view" on the approach we would like to see taken on the proposed restrictions on the marketing of cigarettes."They are prepared to go as far as to travel to Cairo to meet with [name omitted]: "We feel that it would be best if we were to meet with you again to go through this document and if you are agreeable, would welcome an invitation to visit you in Cairo."10

-The ongoing contacts between Soleib and the industry relied on his committee's role in passing any draft law in parliament.
+The ongoing contacts between [name omitted] and the industry relied on his committee's role in passing any draft law in parliament.
 They did not, however, anticipate President Anwar Sadat's own intervention when the official gazette published the law on 3 September 1980 signed by him on 25 June.
 The law called for advertising restrictions, allowing advertisements on packs only, and for a health warning label and the printing of constituent yields to be placed on packs.

-PM's representative, none other than business tycoon Mustafa El-Beleidi, who at that time occupied the strategic post of Chairman of the Egyptian Chamber of Commerce, 'has had contacts with the Ministry of Health and feels confident that we will get a postponement regarding the implementation as far as the disposal of existing stocks and those in transit are concerned until the end of the year.'
+Philip Morris' representative, none other than business tycoon [name omitted], who at that time occupied the strategic post of Chairman of the Egyptian Chamber of Commerce, "has had contacts with the Ministry of Health and feels confident that we will get a postponement regarding the implementation as far as the disposal of existing stocks and those in transit are concerned until the end of the year".11

-In order to mobilize the local industry, the same letter suggested that the Middle East Working Group Regional Coordinator, Middle East/Africa, Jack Picton, should go out and try to see what can be done to 'improve the situation.'
-On the other hand, it argued, 'it would not be the first time in Egypt that the implementation of a law is postponed for a long time, or only partially implemented.'
+In order to mobilize the local industry, the same letter suggested that the Middle East Working Group Regional Coordinator, Middle East/Africa, Jack Picton, should go out and try to see what can be done to "improve the situation."
+On the other hand, it argued, "it would not be the first time in Egypt that the implementation of a law is postponed for a long time, or only partially implemented."